OmGoyal27/Motivation-giver/README.md

-Hello evryone!
+Hello everyone!
 This project gives you a motivational quote.